ebuchol/Course-Project_Getting-and-Cleaning-Data/CodeBook.md

     data <- read.table("data_tidy.txt", header = TRUE)
     View(data)

+## How to Run the Analysis Codes
+In order to run the analysis codes and obtain the tidy data set along with all of the downloaded raw data, run the following commands in R:

+    source("run_analysis.R")
+    run_analysis()

+The above commands will execute all of the functions contained within the *"run_analysis.R"* script.
+For more information, see the table of information on the functions within *"run_analysis.R"* in the *"Readme.md"* file.

 ## Brief Overview of the Human Activity Recognition Data
 Information about the Human Activity Recognition using Smartphones study can be found at the following URL:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones